 Even small gesture counts, as – unfortunately – we have become addicted to plastic.
-It is almost the era of plastic, and definitely, the health effects of its overproduction will be dealt with for several generations.
-Maybe not everyone is aware that more than 60 billion tones of plastic waste is produced worldwide every year.
-It is extremely harmful because it is not biodegradable and its molecules become part of the food chain.
+It is almost the era of plastic, and the health effects of its overproduction will be felt for next several generations.
+Maybe not everyone is aware that more than 60 billion tons of plastic waste is produced worldwide every year.
+It is particularly harmful because it is not biodegradable and its particles become part of the food chain.
 They are in water, air and our food itself.
 Research conducted by American scientists shows that EVERY kind of plastic releases some harmful substance.
 Therefore, it is worth limiting the exposure with those e.g. plastic containers can be replaced with steel / metal / wooden appliances in the kitchen or bathroom.

 HEALTHY LIFE – IN SPITE OF THE OMNIPRESENT PLASTIC

-The picture below shows the signs we will find out on products made of plastic.
+The picture below i.e. shows the images one can find on products made of plastic.
 In order to live more healthy – let’s find out what they mean.
-The material from which the plastic bottle or food packaging is made is located on the bottom of the product, in the form of a graphical symbol consisting of three recurring arrows forming a triangle.
-In the middle of this triangle there is a number from 1 to 7 informing about the type of plastic from which the packaging was made.
+Each kind of plastic is made from different material and its meaning is explained on the bottom of the product.
+It’s a graphical symbol consisting of three recurring arrows forming a triangle.
+In the middle of the triangle there is a number: 1 to 7.
+And that’s it – that’s the type of plastic from which the packaging was made.

 - PET or PETE – polyethylene terephthalate is one of the most commonly used plastics.
 It is used primarily for plastic bottles, for drinks or disposable dishes.
 Such packages should not be reused.